-(1) Amounts included herein do not constitute above-market or preferential earnings (loss) and therefore are not reported as compensation in the "Summary Compensation Table."

-(2) These amounts relate to Mr. Arnold's participation in the UVEST Executive Nonqualified "Excess" Plan.
+- (1) Amounts included herein do not constitute above-market or preferential earnings (loss) and therefore are not reported as compensation in the "Summary Compensation Table for the Year Ended December 31, 2014" above. - (2) These amounts relate to Mr. Arnold's participation in the UVEST Executive Nonqualified "Excess" Plan.